AbsurdlySuspicious/sg-sprite/lay-format.md

 `Base`   -->  draw this first
 ```

-Sprites should be drawn in reverse-dependence order:
+Sprites should be drawn in reverse-dependence order on top of each other:

 `Base -> Sub -> Dep [-> Overlay]`